divaro09/llms-txt-templates/README.md

 # llms.txt Templates for AI Visibility

-A collection of ready-to-use llms.txt templates for different company types.
+A free collection of ready-to-use llms.txt templates maintained by [Dattva](https://dattva.com) — a GEO platform that helps B2B companies get cited by ChatGPT, Perplexity, and Gemini.
-Use these to help AI tools like ChatGPT, Perplexity, and Gemini understand what your company does and cite it accurately.

 ## What is llms.txt?

-llms.txt is a plain text file you place at the root of your website (yourwebsite.com/llms.txt).
-It tells AI crawlers who you are, what you do, and what content on your site is most relevant to read.
-Think of it as a robots.txt — but written for language models instead of search engines.
+llms.txt is a plain text file placed at the root of your website (yourwebsite.com/llms.txt).
+It tells AI crawlers who you are, what you do, and which pages on your site are most relevant to read.

-Without llms.txt, AI models have to guess what your company does by crawling your entire site.
+Think of it as robots.txt — but written for language models instead of search engines.
+Without it, AI models have to guess what your company does by crawling your entire site.
 With it, you give them a direct, structured summary they can extract and cite.

-## Why It Matters
+## Why It Matters for B2B Companies

-AI tools like ChatGPT, Perplexity, and Gemini are now the first stop for B2B buyers researching vendors.
-If your site does not have llms.txt, you are harder to find, understand, and cite — even if your SEO is strong.
+B2B buyers now use ChatGPT, Perplexity, and Gemini to research vendors before ever visiting a website.
+If your site does not have llms.txt, you are harder for AI to find, understand, and cite — even if your SEO is strong and your Google ranking is good.

 Adding llms.txt is one of the fastest technical fixes for AI visibility.
+It takes under 30 minutes to implement and costs nothing.

 ## Templates in This Repo